 A sewing pattern consists of several pieces that you cut out in fabric and sew together.
 A sweater for example can have a front, back, two sleeves and a neckband.
 In our sewing patterns, all pieces that you need are included, in a wide size range.

 A sewing pattern can come in different formats.
 Threads by Caroline makes both paper printed and digital patterns.
 Read about the difference here.
 You'll also get the detailed sewing instructions in a booklet (pdf or printed).
 This booklet contains step-by-step instructions for sewing, but also other useful info such as fabric requirements and a size guide.

 TRACE THE RIGHT SIZE

-After you've traced all pattern pieces in your chosen size, you can cut them out and place them onto the fabric.
+After you've traced all pattern pieces in your chosen size, you can cut them out and place them on top of the fabric.

 Here are some words you'll run into in the pattern:

 SEAM ALLOWANCE (SA) = The extra amount of fabric needed to sew together the garment.
 A seam allowance of 1 cm (3/8") is always included in patterns from Threads by Caroline (the few exceptions that exist are clearly marked).
 1 cm seam allowance means that you should sew 1 cm from the edge of the fabric.
 For example, if you're sewing with a 2,5 mm wide zig-zag stitch, you should have 7,5 mm of fabric left to the edge.
 Or if you're using an overlock and its seam is 6 mm wide, you should cut off 4 mm of fabric when sewing.

 GRAINLINE = is about how the thread is running in the fabric, which is parallell to the selvage.
 In a knit fabric one can feel that the selvage is a bit more stiff than the rest of the fabric.
 On some fabrics, the name of the designer is printed along the selvage.